 I’m an engineer, and I work in network research in the Boston area.
-In addition to this blog, I have written on the web since the late ’90s.
+In addition to this blog, I have making projects for the Internet since 1998.

-- Cricket: I blog about the sport of cricket (and its statistics) at Deep Backward Point.
-I’m also the founder/editor of two other (mostly dormant) cricket web sites: The Sight Screen, which is a fan-driven cricket magazine and The Teesra, which is like The Onion for cricket.
+- Cricket: I also blog about the sport of cricket (and its statistics) at Deep Backward Point.
+I was also the founder/editor of two other (mostly dormant) cricket web sites: The Sight Screen, which is a fan-driven cricket magazine and The Teesra, which is like The Onion for cricket.

-- Apple Matters: I used to write a weekly column for Apple Matters between 2005 and 2007.
+- Apple: I used to write a weekly column for Apple Matters between 2005 and 2007.
 Around that time, I also authored five chapters of Chris Seibold’s excellent O’Reilly Media book Big Book of Apple Hacks, available here.

 - Film: A few years ago I created a short documentary series on western influences on Bollywood music.
 My writing on film has been featured on IGN and Brattle Film.

 - GalaxyFarAway.com: In 1998, I created GalaxyFarAway.com, a web site about Star Wars.
 It is by far the most popular thing I have ever created on the Internet.

 - And obviously, my this is my personal blog.